World Institute for Development Economics Research: Research

-During its existence UNU-WIDER has produced a large amount of research on the broad topics of poverty, inequality and growth.
+During its existence, UNU-WIDER has produced a large amount of research on the broad topics of poverty, inequality and growth.
 The Research Programme changes every two years.
 It is constructed by the Director in consultation with the UNU-WIDER Board following extensive discussions with UNU-WIDER research staff, leading economists, and donor government representatives.
-Areas of research have spanned all facets and levels of development economics including topics like; Finance and trade; economic growth and the environment; women and development; international migration and refugees; micro-simulation of tax benefit reforms; social impact of privatization; fiscal policies for growth; transition and institutions; development aid; global trends in inequality and poverty; personal assets from a global perspective and many more.
+Areas of research have spanned all facets and levels of development economics including topics like finance and trade; economic growth and the environment; women and development; international migration and refugees; microsimulation of tax-benefit reforms (SOUTHMOD); social impact of privatization; fiscal policies for growth; transition and institutions; development aid; global trends in inequality and poverty; personal assets from a global perspective and many more.
 During the mid-1980s the Horn of Africa was confronting widespread famine.
 As this coincided with the launch of the very first UNU-WIDER research programme, the theme of “Hunger and Poverty: The Poorest Billion” was included in it.
 This research was directed by Jean Drèze and Nobel Laureate Amartya Sen. It has been argued that the resulting three volumes of study transformed the thinking on issues of famine and food security at the time.
-In the late 1990s WIDER undertook a major study of income inequality trends throughout the world under the direction of its then director Giovanni Andrea Cornia.
-The study uncovered so called “new causes” of inequality linked to excessively liberal economic policies and the way in which economic reforms have been implemented.
+In the late 1990s, WIDER undertook a major study of income inequality trends throughout the world under the direction of its then-director Giovanni Andrea Cornia.
+The study uncovered so-called “new causes” of inequality linked to excessively liberal economic policies and the way in which economic reforms have been implemented.
 Furthermore, the study produced the first version of the World Income Inequality Database (WIID).
 It is a comprehensive and freely available database of statistics on inequality trends within countries.
 Since 2009, under director Finn Tarp, UNU-WIDER has concentrated widely on the “triple crisis” of food, climate change and finance.